gaurav15113010/deep_learning/README.md

 # deep_learning
-practical implementation of deep learning
+practical implementation of ANN model using tensorflow.
+Churn_Modelling.csv was used here